RattleyCooper/selenext/README.md

 Once you have the dependencies, you can download this repository and start using it as is, however you may want to read over the documentation below.

+## Examples

 _There is an [`Example.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows exactly what an application looks like when utilizing the `Slack` framework.  `Example.py` can be used as a template.
-There is also an [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/Example.py) file that shows how to create a multithreaded automation._
+There is also an [`ThreadedExample.py`](https://github.com/Wykleph/Slack/blob/master/ThreadedExample.py) file that shows how to create a multithreaded automation._

 ## [.env](https://github.com/Wykleph/Slack/blob/master/.env) File